SciCatProject/scicatlive/services/mongodb/README.md

 # Mongodb

-The `mongodb` container is responsible of creating a mongodb container with initial metadata that will later be used by the [backend](../backend/) container.
+The `mongodb` container is responsible of creating a mongodb container with initial metadata.

 ## Configuration options